 As well as anything else within near missile distance.

-Negator Bomb (i): supplementing its more advanced, air to air rockets, the FANG is equipped with a singular bomb it can drop on Cobra's enemies.
+Negator Bomb (i): supplementing its more advanced, air-to-air rockets, the FANG is equipped with a singular bomb it can drop on Cobra's enemies.
 This 'dumb' weapon simply falls on whatever is below the FANG, and will detonate to inflict intensity 14 slashing (fragmentary) damage.

 Passengers: while the FANG is mostly a one-man (or one-woman, depending) aircraft, it can haul additional folks in a pinch - though the ride is somewhat uncomfortable.
-You see, in order to hitch a ride on a FANG, one must stand on its landing skids and hang on tight.
+You see, to hitch a ride on a FANG, one must stand on its landing skids and hang on tight.

 the Dreadnok Air Asault Gyro Copter